It can be challenging to engage any child if they are not interested.

-One way of grabbing a child’s attention is to use that things they are already interested in during learning activities.
-You will have to be really creative in finding different ways of using the child’s interest!
+One way of grabbing a child’s attention is to use the things they are already interested in during learning activities.
+You will have to be really creative in finding different ways of using the child’s interests!
 Here are some examples:

 A child who loves messy play:

 Messy play can be used for so many different learning activities!
 Different language, sign and core vocabulary can by modelled and learnt (i.e. “let’s pour water in the bowl”), number concepts can be taught (i.e. counting, adding etc. with the addition of different objects), colours, scientific concepts (i.e. mixing/ changing materials), life skills such as cleaning hands (and bodies if it’s really messy!) and lots more!